ibm-cloud-docs/containers/cs_storage_block.md

     *  **`"pv":"pvc-d979977d-d79d-77d9-9d7d-d7d97ddd99d7"`**: The PV that is associated with the storage instance.
     *  **`"storageclass":"ibmc-file-gold"`**: The type of storage class: bronze, silver, gold, or custom.

-9. Remove the physical storage instance.
+1. Remove the physical storage instance.

-    ```
+    ```sh
     ibmcloud sl block volume-cancel <classic_block_id>
     ```
     {: pre}

-10. Verify that the physical storage instance is removed.
+1. Verify that the physical storage instance is removed.

     The deletion process might take up to 72 hours to complete.
     {: important}

-    ```
+    ```sh
     ibmcloud sl block volume-list
     ```
     {: pre}